dgraph-io/dgraph-docs/content/enterprise-features/binary-backups.md

   }){
     message
     code
-    restoreId
   }
 }
 ```

 Online restores only require you to send this request.
-The UID and timestamp
+The `UID` and timestamp
 leases are updated accordingly.
 The latest backup to be restored should contain
-the same number of groups in its manifest.json file as the cluster to which it
+the same number of groups in its `manifest.json` file as the cluster to which it
 is being restored.

 {{% notice "note" %}}